TheShayegh/PAT/index.md

 ## Persian Address Tracer

-Persian Address Tracer (PAT) is an intelligent system for converting Persian text of address to postal code.
-If you are not aware, it is worth mentioning that due to the special conditions in the Persian language and also the lack of standards in addressing in Iran, this is a difficult issue.
+Persian Address Tracer (PAT) is an intelligent system for converting the Persian text of an address to a postal code.
+If you are not aware, it is worth mentioning that this is a complicated issue due to the special conditions in the Persian language and the lack of standards in addressing in Iran.
 As far as we know, the PAT system is the most successful and intelligent system available for this issue.

 ### Performance

-Given the "lack of data" concern in Persian text processing problems, the model is trained and evaluated in the lack of data.
+Given the “lack of data” concern in Persian text processing problems, the model is trained and evaluated in the lack of data.
 Vividly by feeding more data to the model, performance will increase.
-There are two versions of model; One optimises the response time and the other is maximizing prediction accuracy.
+There are two versions of the model; One optimizes the response time, and the other maximizes prediction accuracy.
 Here is a brief report of the performance of the model, evaluated in the lack of data.
-Note that in the following tables, for the complete addresses, the "Avenue Level Performance" is equal to the "Postal-Code Level Performance".
+Note that in the following tables, the “Avenue Level Performance” is equal to the “Postal-Code Level Performance” for the complete addresses.

 <br/>
 <table>
-  <caption>Response Accuracy Optimizer Model Performance (Response Speed: 5 it/s)</caption>
+  <caption>The Response Accuracy Optimizer Model Performance (Response Speed: 5 it/s)</caption>
   <tr>
     <th rowspan="2">Number of Model Suggestions</th>
     <th colspan="3">Prediction Accuracy</th>